 As mentioned before, the return on invested capital (ROIC) measures how effective a company is at allocating capital under its control to profitable investments.
 Although calculating ROIC is more involved than other profitability ratios, it's well worth the effort.

-Below is the traditional way to calculate ROIC:
+Below is the traditional approach of calculating ROIC:

 ROIC = NOPAT / Invested Capital

 However, utilizing this formula to calculate ROIC may provide you with a better understanding of how much cash a business generates for its shareholders: